 If the certification of automatic restriction is given Texas DPS may not disclose the contents of the record or even the existence of the records to law enforcement or juvenile justice agency, individuals, including employers, and organizations unless criminal justice agencies are investigating and prosecuting criminal activity.
 This means that you can legally deny your were ever arrested or convicted of a crime.

 It is very beneficial to get your juvenile records sealed without having to wait until you reach 21 years of age.
 The courts operate on a first come – first served basis in these matters, so it is to your advantage to act at once.

-Stephen Hesse is a Texas board certified Williamson County criminal defense lawyer.
+Steve Hesse is a Texas board certified Williamson County criminal defense lawyer.
 He has many years of experience working as a prosecutor and defense attorney in the Texas Juvenile Justice system.
 He will do all the necessary steps to make sure your case is handled in the most expeditious manner possible.
-Contact Stephen Hesse for a free and confidential consultation for your juvenile criminal record removal.
+Contact Steve Hesse for a free and confidential consultation for your juvenile criminal record removal.